oklog/oklog/DESIGN.md

 This is all to say forwarders must not require knowledge about which is the "correct" ingester.
 Any ingester must be equally viable.

-> ★ As an optimization, highly-loaded ingesters can shed load (connections) to other ingesters.
+As an optimization, highly-loaded ingesters can shed load (connections) to other ingesters.
-> Ingesters will gossip load information between each other, like number of connections, iops, etc.
+Ingesters will gossip load information between each other, like number of connections, iops, etc.
-> Then, highly-loaded ingesters can refuse new connections, and thus redirect forwarders to more-lightly-loaded peers.
+Then, highly-loaded ingesters can refuse new connections, and thus redirect forwarders to more-lightly-loaded peers.
-> Extremely highly-loaded ingesters can even terminate existing connections, if necessary.
+Extremely highly-loaded ingesters can even terminate existing connections, if necessary.
+This needs to be carefully managed to prevent inadvertant denial of service.
+For example, no more than a handful of ingesters should be refusing connections at a given time.

 Consumers need to be able to make queries without any prior knowledge about time partitions, replica allocation, etc.
 Without that knowledge, this implies the queries will always be scattered to each query node, gathered, and deduplicated.
 Query nodes may die at any time, or start up and be empty, so query operations must manage partial results gracefully.

-> ★ As an optimization, consumers can perform read-repair.
+As an optimization, consumers can perform read-repair.
-> A query should return N copies of each matching record, where N is the replication factor.
+A query should return N copies of each matching record, where N is the replication factor.
-> Any records with fewer than N copies returned may be under-replicated.
+Any records with fewer than N copies returned may be under-replicated.
-> A new segment with the suspect records can be created and replicated to the cluster.
+A new segment with the suspect records can be created and replicated to the cluster.
-> As a further optimization, a separate process can perform sequential queries of the timespace, for the explicit purpose of read repair.
+As a further optimization, a separate process can perform sequential queries of the timespace, for the explicit purpose of read repair.

 The transfer of data between the ingest and query tier also needs care.
-Ideally, any ingest node should be able to transfer segments to any/all query nodes arbitrarily, and do work that makes forward progress in the system as a whole.
+Ideally, any ingest node should be able to transfer segments to any/all query nodes arbitrarily.
+That transfer should accomplish work that makes forward progress in the system as a whole.
-And we must recover gracefully from failure i.e. network partitions at any stage of the transaction.
+And we must recover gracefully from failure; for example, network partitions at any stage of the transaction.

-Let's look at how to shuffle data safely from the ingest tier to the query tier.
+Let's now look at how to shuffle data safely from the ingest tier to the query tier.

 ## Ingest segments